BanyaszJ/coding_challenge_fluid_physics/README.md

 🧱 Terrain Input
 The terrain is represented as a list of column heights, defined in the inputs module like:

-python
-Másolás
-Szerkesztés
-inputs.height_map_03 = [1, 0, 2, 1, 0, 1, 3, 2, 1, 2, 1]
-inputs.expected_output_3 = 6
-This acts like a 2D cross-section of terrain elevation, and the simulation will attempt to calculate how many units of water would be retained after rainfall.

 🎮 Controls
 No user input required.